MarijaTakic/QA-Portfolio-MatchIT/Bug reports.md

 **Bug 2:**

-**Summary: “Kreiranje oglasa” page - Some parts of the text and some buttons do not fit in the frames.**
+**Summary: “Kreiranje oglasa” page - Some parts of the text and some buttons do not fit in the sections.**

-**Description:** On the "Kreiranje oglasa" page some parts of the text and some buttons do not fit in the frames.
-The text and buttons jump out of the frame and are not readable at all.
+**Description:** On the "Kreiranje oglasa" page some parts of the text and some buttons do not fit in the sections.
+The text and buttons jump out of the sections and are not readable at all.

 **Precondition:**